smrg-uob/StressFieldInput/README.md

 ###  The Error Script
 The error script is an optional script with the function to determine the error between the equilibrated quantities (stresses, strains, displacements, etc.) in the model and the user's desired input values.
-For instance, if one would have a measured stress tensor in some points in the model, the error script could extract the resulting stresses in these points from the model and return the root mean square of the difference between the model and the experimental data:
+For instance, if one would have a measured stress tensor in some points in the model, the error script could extract the resulting stresses in these points from the model and return the root mean square of the difference between the model and the experimental data.
+This must be implemented in a function called `calculate_error`, which takes two arguments: a reference to an Abaqus [session](http://130.149.89.49:2080/v6.13/books/ker/pt01ch47pyo01.html), and an Abaqus [ODB](http://130.149.89.49:2080/v6.13/books/ker/pt01ch34pyo01.html):
 ```
 # Calculates the error from an Abaqus session with output database (odb)
 def calculate_error(session, odb):